TRT side effects. Facts and myths.

 • If fertility matters, ask about alternatives like enclomiphene or hCG-based protocols that support sperm production rather than replacing testosterone outright.

-• Start with the lowest effective dose that brings testosterone into the mid-normal range and improves symptoms, instead of targeting “bodybuilder” levels.
+• Start with the lowest effective dose that brings testosterone into a physiologic range and improves symptoms, instead of targeting very high levels.

 3. Step 3: Monitor and adjust over time

-• Recheck testosterone, blood counts, and PSA at 3 and 6 months, then at least once a year.
+• Recheck testosterone and blood counts after starting or changing therapy (often around 3 and 6 months), then at least once a year.

-• Track blood pressure, waist size, weight, and lipid profile, since TRT side effects can show up in the heart and metabolism as much as in the mirror.
+• Track blood pressure, waist size, weight, and lipids, since TRT side effects can show up in the heart and metabolism as much as in the mirror.

-• Be ready to adjust dose, switch formulations, or pause TRT if labs cross unsafe thresholds.
+• Be ready to adjust dose, switch formulations, treat contributing issues (like sleep apnea), or pause TRT if labs cross unsafe thresholds.

 Myth vs Fact: Clearing the air on TRT side effects